 Environmental, health, and safety (EHS) software is a technology companies use to manage all their regulatory compliance, enterprise risk, and corporate sustainability data and activities.
 An EHS software system helps companies save time, reduce risk, and prevent unwanted events.

-It's an efficient way to connect thousands of employees across your organization — from factory supervisors to C-level executives — and organize their documents, activities, and metrics into one centralized system.
+Using EHS software is an efficient way to connect thousands of employees across your organization — from factory supervisors to C-level executives — and organize their documents, activities, and metrics into one centralized system.

 What does EHS software do?